Barandis/kessel/src/docs/parsers/block.md

 If any of the parsers fail when yielded, then `block` will fail.
 If any input was consumed before the failure, that failure will be fatal.

 `block` can be used to implement pretty much any other combinator.
-It, in conjunction with [`any`](#any), could be used to implement any other parser in this library.
+It, in conjunction with [`any`](any.md), could be used to implement any other parser in this library.
 However, if there is a parser that already does what needs to be done, it's sure to be more efficient than just shoving everything into a `block`.

 This is most notable with sequences.
-A `block` parser that discards a number of parser results and keeps one, returning that result, can very often be implemented as a [`sequence`](#parser) wrapped in [`nth`](#nth).
+A `block` parser that discards a number of parser results and keeps one, returning that result, can very often be implemented as a [`seq`](seq.md) wrapped in [`nth`](nth.md).
 This is a fairly common use case.

 #### Example